gbif/ipt/IPTUserManualv23.wiki.md

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v23/IPTManageResourceVocabularyDetail.png' />

 #### Metadata
 This area of the Resource Overview page allows a user to edit the resource metadata.
 By clicking on the button labeled "Edit" in the panel to the left the metadata can be edited.
 The panel to the right shows when the metadata was last modified.
-Every resource requires a minimal set of descriptive metadata in order to i) be published in the GBIF network, ii) be registered with DataCite/EZID (in other words, be assigned a DOI).
+Every resource requires a minimal set of descriptive metadata in order to i) be published in the GBIF network, ii) be registered with DataCite (in other words, be assigned a DOI).
 If any of the required metadata is missing, the Resource Overview page will open with a warning message in the Metadata area of the page.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceMetadataMissing.png' />